What is a funeral celebrant?

 What is the meaning of “celebrant”?

-What is a celebrant expected to do?
+What is a celebrant's role?

 How to find a celebrant who’s right for you